nLab functor comprehension principle

 which have perhaps the most familiar form.

-Every Point-wise Representable Profunctor is a Functor
+Every Point-wise Representable Profunctor is the graph of a Functor

 References